 It's important to understand the relationship between the caller and receiver accounts.
 The caller account makes API calls on behalf of the receiver account.
 Because of this, you must grant permission for the caller account to make requests on the behalf of your merchant account.

 During the development process, you will grant permission twice, once for the Sandbox Business (merchant) account and once for your live merchant account.
 The process for granting permissions for each account type is nearly identical, the only difference is the environment you use to assign the permissions.
-You assign permissions for your live merchant account from the account settings on PayPal.com (
+You assign permissions for your live merchant account from the account settings on PayPal.com.
+For testing, you assign permissions from your Business test account using the Sandbox test site.

 To assign permissions for your Business test account: